-During the past few months, I developed an interest for radio frequency (RF) technologies and was looking for a project where I could apply these technologies.
+In 2017, I developed an interest for radio frequency (RF) communications in practical settings and was looking for a project where I could apply these technologies.
 I stumbled upon ADS-B (Automatic Dependent Surveillance-Broadcast).
 Air traffic controllers and pilots use this system to identify aircraft as well as their speed, position (using GPS satellites) and altitude, to name just a few.
 This information is broadcast by (almost) all aircraft – even hot air balloons – at a frequency of 1090 MHz.
 Anyone with the proper equipment can decode (and visualize) the data in real time, or store it for later processing.

 ADS-B data collection

 Companies such as FlightAware have developed ADS-B decoding software that runs on Linux computers such as a Raspberry Pi.
 Anyone can join the network by installing an antenna on (or in) their home and configuring the software to upload the collected data.
 FlightAware then processes this data and makes it available to their customers.

 It is also possible to set up a personal tracker website which displays only the data provided by the local system.
 This is what I have done and is available here.
 The figure below shows aircraft over the Netherlands (and beyond) during quiet hours in the weekend.

 My receiver station has a maximum range of approximately 350 km.
 Western Europe is a busy place when it comes to air traffic.
 During peak hours in summer, the system tracks and displays 300 aircraft simultaneously.
 This includes commercial airliners but also military aircraft, helicopters and private jets.

 My ADS-B receiver setup